rundeck/rundeck/docs/en/manual/08-plugins.md

 Passwords for the nodes are input either via the GUI or arguments to the job if executed via CLI or API.

-To enable Sudo Password Authentication, set the `sudo-command-enabled` to `true` for each node.
+To enable Sudo Password Authentication, set the `sudo-command-enabled` property/attribute to `true`.

-* `sudo-command-enabled` - set to "true" to enable Sudo Password Authentication: *required*.
+You can configure the way the Sudo Password Authentication works by setting these properties at the Node, Project or Rundeck scopes.
+Simply set the attribute name on a Node, the `project.NAME` in project.properties, or `framework.NAME` in framework.properties:

- You can also configure these attributes, which also have equivalent properties to set at the Project and Rundeck scopes.
-Simply set the `project.NAME` in project.properties, or `framework.NAME` in framework.properties:
+* `sudo-command-enabled` - set to "true" to enable Sudo Password Authentication.
 * `sudo-command-pattern` - a regular expression to detect when a command execution should expect to require Sudo authentication.
 Default pattern is `^sudo$`.
 * `sudo-password-option` - an option reference ("option.NAME") to define which secure option value to use as password.
 The default is `option.sudoPassword`.
 * `sudo-prompt-pattern` - a regular expression to detect the password prompt for the Sudo authentication.
 The default pattern is `^\[sudo\] password for .+: .*`